SonyaMoisset/Pluralsight_Training/README.md

 - Quick Start to JavaScript: Volume 3 by Susan Simkins
 - Structuring JavaScript Code by Dan Wahlin
 - JavaScript Design Patterns by Aaron Powell
+- Practical Design Patterns in JavaScript by Jonathan Mills
 - Fixing Common JavaScript Bugs by Elijah Manor
 - Rapid JavaScript Training by Mark Zamoyta
 - JavaScript: Advanced Fundamentals to jQuery & Pure DOM Scripting by Justin Meyer and Alexis Abril